 Open the share dialog

-There are two ways to open the Share with people dialog:- From inside a project, click Share in the top toolbar and choose Share with people.
+There are two ways to open the share dialog:- From inside a project, click Share in the top toolbar and choose Link.

-- From the Projects page, click the ⋮ menu on a project card and choose Share with people.
+- From the Projects page, click the ⋮ menu on a project card and choose Link.

 - Restricted (default) — only project members can open the project.
 There is no public link.